IndyCar Series: Engine competition era (1996)

 Ford-Cosworth reluctantly provided support to teams wishing to run their older-spec engines in the IRL, a major point of contention for CART management, to whom Ford-Cosworth was an official engine supplier.
-The Ilmor Mercedes V-8 engine, also a mainstay CART powerplant, was permitted, but the only time it was used as a one-off at the 1996 Indy 500 by Galles Racing.
+The Ilmor Mercedes V-8 engine, also a mainstay CART powerplant, was permitted, but the only time it was used was at the 1996 Indy 500 by Galles Racing.

 Second generation (1997–2011)

 Engine competition era (1997–2005)

-Starting in 1997, IRL cars were powered by 4.0-litre V8, four-stroke piston, Otto cycle methanol-burning, production prototype-based, naturally-aspirated internal combustion engines and electronic indirect multi-point port fuel injection, produced by General Motors (under the Oldsmobile Aurora label) and Nissan (badged as Infiniti).
-Per IRL rules, the engines sold for no more than $80,000 (with an exception of full-works IndyCar Series teams that usually received a free engines due to direct partnership with an each engine manufacturer), and were rev-limited to over 10,000 rpm and weighed up to 280 lb (excl. headers, clutch, ECU, spark box or filters).
+Starting in 1997, IRL cars were powered by 4.0-litre V8, four-stroke, piston, Otto cycle, methanol-burning, production prototype-based, naturally aspirated, internal combustion engines and electronic indirect multi-point port fuel injection, produced by General Motors (under the Oldsmobile Aurora label) and Nissan (badged as Infiniti).
+Per IRL rules, the engines sold for no more than $80,000 (with an exception of full-works IndyCar Series teams that usually received free engines due to direct partnership with an each engine manufacturer), were rev-limited to 10,000 rpm, and weighed up to 280 lb (excl. headers, clutch, ECU, spark box or filters).
 They produced around 600-700 hp.
-These engines utilized 90° crankshafts, and while the engine blocks were to be production-based, they were not "stock blocks" like the Buick or Menard engines of the 1980s and 1990s.
+These engines utilized 90° crankshafts and while the engine blocks were to be production-based, they were not "stock blocks" like the Buick or Menard engines of the 1980s and 1990s.
 They were purpose-built racing engines.

 The engine formula was changed with the 2000–2004 formula.
-The displacement was dropped down from 4.0 to 3.5 L, and the requirement for the block to be production-based was dropped.
+The displacement was dropped from 4.0 to 3.5 L, and the requirement for the block to be production-based was dropped and thus the former 4.0-liter V8 normally-aspirated Indy Racing League engine regulations transferred to newly resurrected Deutsche Tourenwagen Masters from 2000 to 2018.
 The engines also switched to 180° crankshafts, and the rev limits were adjusted from time to time.
 These engines made 675 hp, ran on 109-octane methanol racing fuel, and revved to 10,300 rpm, all while weighing only 280 lb.
 This formula was used through 2003.
-In 2004, in the wake of several crashes including the fatal crash of Tony Renna and the severe crash of Kenny Bräck, the displacement was reduced to 3.0-liters using the existing engine blocks to curb top speeds (started from the 2004 Indianapolis 500).
+In 2004, in the wake of several crashes including the fatal crash of Tony Renna and the severe crash of Kenny Bräck, the displacement was reduced to 3.0 liters using the existing engine blocks to curb top speeds (started from the 2004 Indianapolis 500).